-Field of Action Measures Identified in other European Regions Policies that rest Policies that restrict car use ("Avoid") Price of gasoline Increased taxes on retail price of gasoline.
+Field of Action Measures Identified in other European Regions Policies that restrict car use ("Avoid") Price of gasoline Increased taxes on retail price of gasoline.
 Traffic calming and speed limits Most residential streets are traffic-calmed at 30km/h or less, with speeds reduced to 20km/h on shared streets, and to 7 km/h on some residential streets.
 Road supply Motorways rarely penetrate into city centres; most neighbourhood streets discourage through- traffic by 30km/h speed limits and infrastructure modifications, such as narrowings, curves, speed bumps, raised intersections, and artificial dead ends.
 Driver licensing Strict and expensive driver training and licensing; probational licenses for young drivers.
-Road revenues and expenditures Revenue from roadway user taxes and fees are higher than roadway expenditures by all levels of government, providing an important source of general revenues.
-Policies that promote public transport ("Shift") Quantity of service The large increase in the total amount of public transport service; increased operating hours and frequency of service.
-Quality of service All systems have modernised their vehicles and stations; full coordination of schedules, fares, and routes across modes and operators; quicker and easier.
+Road revenues and expenditures and expenditures by all government, providing an important source of general revenues.
+Policies that pro note public transport ("Shift") Quantity of service The large increase in the total amount of public transport service; increased operating hours frequency of service.
+Quality of service All systems have modernised their vehicles and stations; full coordination of schedules, fa and routes across modes and operators; quicker and easier.
 Home-to-work index A readily accessible online calculator for commute time/cost to give citizens an opportunity to compare locations and its environs.
-Policies that mak e walking and cycling more attractive "Improve" Car-free zones Most cities have pedestrianised large areas of their downtown that are off-limits for automobiles with parking garages at the periphery.
+Policies that make ce walking and cycling more attractive "Improve" Car-free zones Most cities have pedestrianised large areas of their downtown that are off-limits for automobiles with parking garages at the periphery.
 Traffic calming As noted above, residential streets discourage through-traffic and greatly reduce car speeds.
 Pedestrian facilities Pedestrian priority in car-free zones, traffic-calmed streets, and shared streets.